nestjs/docs.nestjs.com/content/faq/multiple-servers.md

 await app.listen(3000);
 ```

-If using Fastify create the `app` like this:
+If you use the `FastifyAdapter`, create the application as follows:

 ```typescript
 const app = await NestFactory.create<NestFastifyApplication>(